Preamble

 All judicial decisions made by the highest federal court, when applicable only to limit the actions of a party to the decision, shall be followed by the President and the Congress, and all federal courts shall have the power to issue any order providing for injunctive relief.

-All decisions by the Supreme Court interpreting this Constitution shall be considered the official interpretation of this Constitution, but such decisions made within ten years may be overruled by of three fourths of the Congress.
+All decisions by the Supreme Court interpreting this Constitution shall be considered the official interpretation of this Constitution, but such decisions made within ten years may be overruled by of three-fourths of the Congress.

-Section 3: Judicial Council
+Section 4: Judicial Council

-The Judicial Council shall keep a public Journal of its Decisions for each inferior Judge nominated, including Yeas and Nays of the Members of the council for such nominees, be entered on the Journal.
+The Judicial Council shall keep a public Journal of its Decisions for each Judge nominated, including Yeas and Nays of the Members of the council for such nominees, be entered on the Journal.

-The members of the council shall elect a leader for a single two year term from within the council itself, and said leader shall nominate candidates for Judges inferior to the Supreme Court.
+The members of the Judicial Council shall elect a leader for a single two year term from within the council itself, and said leader shall nominate candidates for Judges inferior to the Supreme Court.
 Such nominations shall require two-thirds of the council to then there after be confirmed by the Senate three fifths.

-In the event the Judicial Council refuses or fails to select a Judge for whatever reason when otherwise capable, whenever there is a vacancy for longer than sixty days, the President shall unilaterally appoint such vacancies on the Supreme Court or inferior Courts, but such Judges shall be removed from their post with consent of the Senate after completion of the Presidents term.
+In the event the Judicial Council refuses or fails to select a Judge for whatever reason when otherwise capable for the inferior Offices to the Supreme Court, and whenever there is a vacancy for longer than sixty days, the President shall unilaterally appoint such vacancies such inferior Courts, but such Judges may be removed from their post with consent of the Senate.

-Members of the Judicial Council shall be considered judicial Officers of the United States and be subject to impeachment and removal from office in the same manner and for the same causes as other civil Officers of the United States.
+Members of the Judicial Council shall be considered judicial Officers of the United States and be subject to impeachment and removal from office in the same manner and for the same causes as other civil Officers and Judges of the United States.

-Section 4: Treason, Insurrection, or Rebellion
+Section 5: Treason, Insurrection, or Rebellion

 Treason, Insurrection, or Rebellion against the United States, shall consist only in levying War against them, or in adhering to their Enemies or giving them Aid and Comfort.
-No Person shall be convicted of such crimes unless on the Testimony of two Witnesses to the same overt Act, on Confession in a court of criminal Law, or footage of the Act is clear and convincing of wrongdoing.
+No Person shall be convicted of such crimes unless on the Testimony of two Witnesses to the same overt Act, on Confession in a court of criminal Law, or visual documentary evidence of the Act is clear and convincing of wrongdoing.

 The Congress shall have Power to declare the Punishment of such crimes, but no Attainder shall work Corruption of Blood, or Forfeiture except during the Life of the Person attainted.

-Section 5: Impeachment Procedures
+Section 6: Impeachment Procedures

-Section 6: Unlawful Cases
+Section 7: Unlawful Cases

 The judicial power of the United States shall not be construed to extend to any suit in law or equity, commenced or prosecuted against one of the United States by Citizens of another State, or by Citizens or Subjects of any Foreign State.

-Section 7: Impartial Jury
+Section 8: Impartial Jury

-All jurors within the United States shall remain anonymous during their trial, and shall have received a basic education, be impartial to their case, have no conflict of interest or prior involvement to the prosecution and defense, and reside in approximate location to the accusation of the defendant.
+Jurors shall remain anonymous during their trial, and shall have received a basic education, be impartial to their case, have no conflict of interest or prior involvement to the prosecution and defense, and reside in approximate location to the accusation of the defendant.

-Jurors shall report misconduct unbefitting of an impartial juror, refusal to determine a verdict, such as Intoxication or substance abuse during trial or deliberation, credible and likely threats to Life or Safety, bribery or coercion for a particular verdict, absence without leave during deliberations, or display a conflict of interest relevant to the trial.
+Jurors shall report misconduct unbefitting of an impartial juror, refusal to determine a verdict, including Intoxication or substance abuse during trial or deliberation, credible and likely threats to Life or Safety, bribery or coercion for a particular verdict, absence without leave during deliberations, or display a conflict of interest relevant to the trial.

-Section 8: Federal Bar Association
+Section 9: Federal Bar Association

-The Federal Barr Association shall have a leader elected by the House of Delegates for a single six year term, and shall have the qualifications requisite for the Governors of the Board of Governors.
+The Federal Barr Association shall have a Chair person elected by the House of Delegates for a single six year term and have the power to govern the Federal Barr Association, and they shall have the qualifications requisite for the Governors of the Board of Governors.

 Any person licensed to practice any Law that is disbarred from one State shall be disbarred from all States and the federal government, but may be again eligible for Barment according to federal or state Law.

-Article V: States
+Article V: States and Territories

-Section 1: Shared Public Acts
+Section 2: Shared Public Acts

-Full Faith and Credit shall be given in each State to the public Acts, Records, and judicial Proceedings of every other State.
+Full Faith and Credit shall be given in each State and Territory to the public Acts, Records, and judicial Proceedings of every other State and Territory.
 And the Congress may by general Laws prescribe the Manner in which such Acts, Records and Proceedings shall be proved, and the Effect thereof.

-Section 2: Crimes across States
+Section 3: Crimes across States

-Section 3: New States
+Section 4: New States

 New States may be admitted by the Congress into this Union; but no new State shall be formed or erected within the Jurisdiction of any other State; nor any State be formed by the Junction of two or more States, or Parts of States, without the Consent of the Legislatures of the States concerned as well as of the Congress.